lnferris/ocean_data_tools/paper/paper.md

 (c) coordinates of the resulting uniform struct, and (d) a temperature section plotted using ``general_section`` with ``bathymetry_section``.
 Three of the subplots use colormaps from cmocean [@Thyng:2016]. \label{fig:1}](figure.png)

+The user draws transects on a map (or passes coordinates as an argument) to build casts from model data, which may be used as a cruise planning tool or to facilitate comparison of observations (such as underwater glider surveys) with model output.

 ``ocean_data_tools`` has already been used in scientific publications [@Bemis:2020] and [@Crear:2020].
 The toolbox has possibility for extension, and the working plan